kaktusas2598/Villain/README.md

  * Investigate layer stack approach for rendering and handling events: layers gets renderered on top of each other with events being propagated in reverse order (from last to first)
   * Aerodynamical force generators broken or something, struggling to create flight simulator demo
   * Rework namespace system: create Villain::Physics, Villain::Rendering, etc..
+  * Fix synchronisation issues between camera and models or rigid bodies